 ½ teaspoon fine sea salt

-- In the glass measuring cup, combine the milk and vinegar and leave for 5 minutes to sour.
+- In the glass measuring cup, combine the milk and vinegar and let sour for 5 minutes.

 - In the stand mixer, cream the butter and sugar on medium speed for 3 minutes.

 - Add the eggs and vanilla and mix until smooth.

 - In the medium mixing bowl, combine the flour, baking powder, baking soda, and salt.

 - Slowly add the dry to the wet ingredients, alternating with the soured milk, and mix on low until completely combined.